Background pattern

 ChloraPrep Orange

-Follow exactly the administration instructions of the medicine contained in this label or those indicated by your doctor or nurse.
+Follow the administration instructions of the medicine contained in this leaflet or as indicated by your doctor or nurse.

 • If you need advice or more information, consult your pharmacist.

-• Ifyou experience adverse effects, consult your doctor or nurse, even if they are not listed in this label.
+• If you experience side effects, consult your doctor or nurse, even if it is a side effect not listed in this leaflet.
 See section 4.

 • You should consult a doctor if it worsens or does not improve.